danilocangucu/hsk-bikeapp/README.md

 Once you have these technologies installed, clone this repository to your IDE.

-Insert the following from my application's documents:
+Insert the following from the second page of my cover letter document:
-- Mapbox API Key to file src/Stations.js, line 100
+- Mapbox API Key to file src/Stations.js, line 111
-- Google Cloud API Key to file src/AddStation.js, line 149
+- Google Cloud API Key to file src/AddStation.js, line 151
 - Video.mp4 to src/

 If you encounter any issues, please do not hesitate to contact me via phone or email, both of which can be found within the application.